The department operates several facilities on the CSU Foothills Campus and around northern Colorado.

 Satellite Earth Station

 The department operates several laboratory facilities dedicated to the acquisition, processing, and display of satellite and other weather data products.

 CSU Campus and Christman Field Weather Stations

 Stations located on the CSU campus and at Christman Field near the department headquarters monitor and report weather conditions continuously.

 The Colorado Climate Center assists the state of Colorado in monitoring climate over time scales of weeks to years.

 Atmospheric Science Reading Room

-This facility is located within the main building and affords faculty, staff, and students access to atmospheric science reading materials.
+Located in 302 of ATS Main, the Reading Room affords faculty, staff, and students access to atmospheric science reading materials.